APPLICATIONS FOR THE 2020-2021 ACADEMIC YEAR WILL OPEN ON MONDAY 25th MAY 2020 (UNTIL 26th JUNE 2020)THE INALC'ER PROGRAM IS RENAMED DU PASSERELLE

 - A cover letter written in French

-- Copy of an identity document (refugee card or residence card or receipt of a refugee status application, etc.)
+- Copy of an identity document (refugee card or residence card or receipt of a refugee status application or any other, etc.)

 - Results of a test or a diploma in French as a foreign language (TCF, TEF, DELF, or other)